 "The service you have provided has been more usful than the previous "in-depth" survey provided 2 years ago that was confusing and as such did not focus on the practical improvements we could and should make.
 Your report has allowed us a much better understanding and from this we will make the improvements you have suggested" - West Hallam Medical Centre

-We have even seen cases where CQC inspectors have fabricated information in their reports or failed to identify the risks altogether.
+CQC inspectors who are not competent often lead service providers to believe they are meeting the required standards when there are compliance issues.
 It is important to remember that it is you who will fined or prosecuted for Legionella failures and not the CQC regardless of what they have written in their reports.
-There have been several cases where people have fallen ill or even died as a result of Legionella failures that have led to services providers been fined or prosecuted.
-In a number of these cases the CQC inspection prior to the outbreak rated the service provider as good or outstanding under safe but after the outbreak the service provider is rated as requires improvement or inadequate despite doing nothing different.
+There have been several cases where people have fallen ill or even died as a result of Legionella failures that have led to services providers being fined or prosecuted.
+In a number of these cases the CQC inspection prior to the outbreak rated the service provider as good or outstanding under safe but after the outbreak the service provider was rated as requires improvement or inadequate despite doing nothing different.
 In nearly all prosecution cases it was found that those involved were not suitably trained or competent.

 Four Seasons fined £600,000 over legionnaires death.